NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Campaign Effects/Resonant Reflection_ Reflection of Water.md

 * * *

-**Effect** You cast [[Spells/Control Water|Control Water]] as a 5th-rank innate divine spell.
+**Effect** You cast [[Control Water|Control Water]] as a 5th-rank innate divine spell.
 The area of water you control increases by 10 feet in length and width for every 2 levels you have beyond 10th level.

 *Source: Pathfinder #153: Life's Long Shadows*
 *OGL*